-One of our award-winning Let's Fish! angling coaches shares his fishing journey from nine year old catching his first fish to becoming one of our lead level 2 coaches.
-And why he's passionate about passing on his experience and inspiring the next generation of anglers.
+Award-winning Let's Fish! coach Andy Fairclough shares his fishing journey, from being a nine-year-old catching his first fish to becoming one of our lead Level 2 coaches.
+He explains why he's passionate about inspiring the next generation of anglers.

 When I was about nine years old, I caught my very first fish.
 It was a gudgeon and it came out of the Shropshire Union Canal near Audlem.
-I guess I have that wonderful half ounce gudgeon for getting me started in fishing.
-I will never know if I would have kept going fishing if that obliging Gobio gobio has not taken a fancy to my bait
+I guess I have that wonderful half-ounce gudgeon to thank for getting me started in fishing.
+I will never know if I would have kept going fishing if that obliging Gobio gobio had not taken a fancy to my bait.

 Joining Wybunbury Anglers Association at the age of 13 was a huge stepping stone in my angling life.
 It meant more waters to fish, bigger fish and different species of fish, the likes of which I had only seen in the Angling Times.
 My catches were not quite the size of the ones from those inspiring pages, but they allowed me to tick new species off my list.

 South Cheshire has long been a hotbed for competitive angling.
-Wyche Anglers finished runners up in one of the Division One nationals in the 1970s.
-My own interest in match fishing developed in my mid to late teens and over some 30 years I fished several Division 1 Nationals, NFA West Midland Championships, Winter Leagues and Local Leagues, mostly with Crewe Pioneer Anglers and Mohmar.
+Wyche Anglers finished runners up in one of the Division 1 Nationals in the 1970s.
+My own interest in match fishing developed in my mid to late teens and over some 30 years I fished several Division 1 Nationals, NFA West Midland Championships, Winter Leagues and local leagues, mostly with Crewe Pioneer Anglers and Mohmar.
 During this period, I had many successes, including match wins on the Rivers Severn, Trent, Dee and Derwent.
 The Shropshire Union Canal also became a happy hunting ground and numerous match wins were recorded there, particularly around the Nantwich area.

-At its heart, it’s a programme designed as an opportunity for parents to take their children to try their hand at fishing in a safe environment with qualified angling coaches to see if they like it.
+At its heart, it’s a programme designed as an opportunity for children to try their hand at fishing in a safe environment with qualified angling coaches, to see if they like it.
 Family groups make up most of the attendees.
-On top of that, Let’s Fish! events are an opportunity for lapsed anglers, typically recently retired folk finding themselves with spare time once again, or looking for a way to stay active into older age, re-acquaint themselves with the sport.
+On top of that, Let’s Fish! events are an opportunity for lapsed anglers to re-acquaint themselves with the sport.
+These are typically recently retired folk finding themselves with spare time once again, or looking for a way to stay active into older age.

-This year I have spent much of my time coaching at Let’s Fish events and helping to set up junior coaching sessions for Wybunbury Anglers.
+I have spent much of my time coaching at Let’s Fish! events and helping to set up junior coaching sessions for Wybunbury Anglers.
 I can honestly say I have enjoyed every minute that I have spent coaching.
 All the coaches that I have met have been friendly and generous with their advice and experience, which has improved my own coaching (I hope).
-This has built on the knowledge previously shared with me as a young angler, which I then passed on to my own children, with my eldest daughter becoming a junior champion at the age of 10 and beating boys who were much older than her.
+This has built on the knowledge previously shared with me as a young angler, which I then passed on to my own children.
+I'm proud to say that my eldest daughter was a junior champion at the age of 10, beating boys who were much older than her.

 To anyone who might be thinking of becoming a coach, I would recommend coming along to a Let’s Fish! event to see what it’s all about.
-Witness the positive health affects and experience it can be or maybe coach as a volunteer as I did; you never know what it may lead to.
-Above all why not become a part of something that is growing every year, something I am very proud to be involved in.
+Witness the health benefits and the positive experience it can be, or maybe coach as a volunteer as I did; you never know what it may lead to.
+Above all, why not become a part of something that is growing every year, something I am very proud to be involved in.